 4. Next push a wad of tissue through the centre.
 I then use 3-in-1 bike oil inside the sleeve place a small drip on both ends.
 Use your finger to spread the oil inside the sleeve and then pass the wad through again to ensure not too much oil is left on.

-A) The certificate is still present in the V3 Revomaze, but you’ll need a 1.5mm hex screwdriver to unscrew the grub screw.
+The certificate is still present in the V3 Revomaze, but you’ll need a 1.5 mm hex screwdriver to unscrew the grub screw.
 If you have any questions, please contact us.
 If you have a V1 Revomaze, the shaft should become loose after the puzzle is solved, and the certificate will be wrapped around the drawbar that resides within the shaft.

-Q) I am thinking about buying my first Revomaze, is there anything else I should buy with it?
+I’m considering purchasing my first Revomaze; is there anything else I should purchase along with it?

 Have we covered everything you needed to know?
 Please do not hesitate to contact us if your question has not been answered.